dubo-dubon-duponey/docker-filebeat/README.md

 chown -R 1000:nogroup "[host_path_for_config]"

 docker run -d \
-    --volume [host_path_for_config]:/config:ro \
+    --volume [host_path_for_config]:/config:rw \
     --volume /var/lib/docker/containers:/var/lib/docker/containers:ro \
     --volume /var/run/docker.sock:/var/run/docker.sock:ro \
     --volume /var/log/syslog:/var/log/syslog:ro \
     --volume /var/log/auth.log:/var/log/auth.log:ro \
     --env ELASTICSEARCH_HOSTS="[\"elastic:9200\"]" \
     --env KIBANA_HOST="kibana:5601" \
+    --env HEALTHCHECK_DOMAIN="elastic" \
+    --env HEALTHCHECK_PORT="9200" \
     --user root \
     --cap-drop ALL \
     --read-only \
     dubodubonduponey/filebeat:v1
 ```

+Note that `/config` has to be writable in order for enabling modules to work.
+If this is not acceptable, set the `MODULES=""` and make sure the modules you want are enabled otherwise.

 ### Networking

-This container doesn't expose any port and only needs outgress to the kibana and elastic hosts, and the networking mode is irrelevant.
+This container doesn't expose any port and only needs egress to the Kibana and Elastic hosts (and the networking mode is irrelevant).

 ### Configuration reference